POUR OVER

 RATIOS

 The coffee to water ratio affects the strength of the brewed cup.
+We use a 1:16 ratio for all of our pour-overs at the shop.
 Start with these suggestions and adjust to your taste.

 25 g / 400 mL